jerryji1993/wikiart_style_classification/README.md

 * EfficientNet (B7)
 * NASNet (Large)

-### Grad-CAM visualzation
+### Grad-CAM visualization
 We also implemented Grad-CAM for direct visualzation of where the model is paying attention to when making classification decision.
+Once the model is trained, one can run ```python vis_cam.py``` for generation of class activation maps.